joejag/are-we-really-engineers-slides/notes/overview.md

 "We build systems like the Wright brothers built airplanes — build the whole thing, push it off the cliff, let it crash, and start over again."

 ## signoff
+ * To solve this crashing and burning problem they deliberatly came up with what they described as a 'provcative' metaphor for describing software development.
+ * Software Enigineering
- * "The phrase ‘software engineering’ was deliberately chosen as being provocative.
-Time to grow up and become engineers instead of crofters and aspire to be industrialists.
+ * Time to grow up and become real engineers.
+One of the participants said he felt like a crofters aspiring to be an industrialists.
  * There were no formal methods.
 So they copied from hardware, where it is prohibitivly expensive to change late.

 The Engineering Metaphor